YashpalAhlawat/MongoDB-for-RDBMS-Developers/README.md

 It is a NOSQL Document based Database.
 Where all entries stored in documnent in json format.

+It is a basic document for understanding basic of MongoDB for RDBMS Developers and DBAs.

 ## MongoDB Characterstics

 1. **Speed**